$0 Canada Provincial Nominee Program (Alberta) Guide — Quick-Start Checklist

 • Must have a valid work permit and be working in an eligible healthcare occupation in Alberta

-• Must hold a qualifying license or professional registration for your occupation in Alberta (or be in the process of obtaining it)
+• Must hold the qualifying license or professional registration required for your occupation in Alberta

 In both cases, professional registration with the relevant Alberta regulatory body is expected.
 Physicians need registration with the College of Physicians and Surgeons of Alberta (CPSA).
 Nurses need registration with the College of Registered Nurses of Alberta (CRNA).
 Failing to have this — or being in a limbo state with a conditional license — can create complications.